 How long does it take to break a habit?

-In the early 1970s, NASA was running long-term tests on astronauts for the Mars program.
-I didn’t discover this until years later, but one of the scientist running these tests was actually two doors down the street from me.
+In the early 1970’s, NASA was running long-term tests on astronauts for the Mars program.
+I didn’t discover this until years later, but one of the scientist running these tests was actually two doors down the street from me!
 They were running various tests and studies, and one was putting astronauts in a six-month disoriented environment.
 And the way they did that was they put goggles on them that flipped everything upside down.
 And one of the things they discovered was the answer to, “How long does it take to break a habit?”

 This is a great metaphor because when you understand how you really see the world, do you realize that the way your vision works is you’re literally seeing things upside down?
 Because of the way the lens refracts images onto the back side of your brain, it actually inverts them.